indeedeng/iwf/README.md

 ### More advanced command types
 * `InterStateChannelCommand`: will be waiting for a value being published from another state(internally in the same workflow)
-* WIP `LongRunninngActivityCommand`: will schedule a Cadence/Temporal activity.
+* [Future] `LongRunninngActivityCommand`: will schedule a Cadence/Temporal activity.
 This is only necessary for long-running activity like hours/days.

 ### WorkflowStartOption
 * IdReusePolicy